QUIC Throughput and Fairness over Dual Connectivity: Methodology

+\revthree{}{Table~\ref{tab:specs} specifies the hardware used in our experiments.
+We next describe the specific configurations used for our throughput and fairness tests, respectively, as well as our proxy implementation used to simulate DC and PDCP.}

 {\bf Throughput test configuration:} For our throughput tests (Figure~\ref{fig:model-basic}), we used one client, one server, and studied the performance impact of DC parameters and the network conditions between them.
 In our baseline tests, both the QUIC server and QUIC client used aioquic~\cite{aioquic}.
-When running comparison tests with TCP, we used a Hypercorn server using HTTP/2 over TLS 1.3, and the client used curl to make HTTP/2 requests.
-As baseline, both TCP and QUIC used NewReno for congestion control.

-Since traffic splitting with DC is implemented in the link layer, QUIC (and TCP) are unaware that the traffic is sent over multiple paths, and therefore do not need to be modified.
-However, as DC was introduced for radio technology, the link layer functions differ from the Ethernet links used here.
-To simulate the functionality of DC and PDCP, two proxies were implemented: one at the client and one at the server.

-The QUIC client was launched inside a network namespace.
+When \revthree{running comparison tests}{comparing} with TCP, we used a Hypercorn server using HTTP/2 over TLS 1.3, and the client used curl to make HTTP/2 requests.
+As baseline, both TCP and QUIC used NewReno for congestion control. \cutthree{Since traffic splitting with DC is implemented in the link layer, QUIC (and TCP) are unaware that the traffic is sent over multiple paths, and therefore do not need to be modified.
+However, as DC was introduced for radio technology, the link layer functions \revone{}{and structure} differ from the Ethernet links used here.
+To simulate the functionality of DC and PDCP, two proxies were implemented: one at the client and one at the server.} \cutthree{The QUIC client was launched inside a network namespace.
 Two virtual interfaces were created to forward data to and from the namespace.
-The server side does not require a network namespace as DC is only studied on the downlink.
-To simulate different network conditions, tc in Linux was used to add extra delay, jitter, loss, and bandwidth limitations.
+The server side does not require a network namespace as DC is only studied on the \revtwo{downlink.}{downlink (to client).} To simulate different network conditions, tc in Linux was used to add extra delay, jitter, loss, and bandwidth limitations.}

 {\bf Fairness test configuration:} For our fairness tests (Figure~\ref{fig:model-extended}), we used three clients and three servers.
 One end-to-end connection was performing DC, while the other two used single connectivity (SC) over interface eno1 and eno2, respectively.
 The server with port 8000 was operating only on eno1, while the server on port 9000 only on eno2.
-The QUIC server on port 4433 used DC and operated on both interfaces.
-Each server and client were equipped with its own proxy, simulating the PDCP functionality for each connection independently.
+The QUIC server on port 4433 used DC and operated on both interfaces. \cutthree{Each server and client were equipped with its own proxy, simulating the PDCP functionality for each connection independently.}